goloop/log/README.md

     func (l *Log) Warnln(a ...interface{}) (n int, err error)

-Warnln creates message with WARN, level using the default formats for its operands and writes to log.Writer.
+Warnln creates message with Warn, level using the default formats for its operands and writes to log.Writer.
 Spaces are always added between operands and a newline is appended.
 It returns the number of bytes written and any write error encountered.

-#### type Trace
+#### type StackSlice

-    type Trace struct {
+    type StackSlice struct {
     	FileLine int
     	FuncName string
     	FilePath string
     }

-Trace contains the top-level trace information where the logging method was called.
+StackSlice contains the top-level trace information where the logging method was called.